igurvir/WasteNot/README.md

 WasteNot is a Swift-based iOS application designed to help users manage their Shoppping list with Walmart redirection and sharing lists with others, food inventory, reduce waste, and get recipe recommendations based on ingredients nearing their expiration date and waste analysis.

 ## Features
-- **Shopping List:** Add items to your shopping list, track quantities, and categorize items (e.g., dairy, meat, snacks).
+- **Shopping List:** Add items to your shopping list, track quantities, and categorize items (e.g., dairy, meat, snacks) and walmart redirection for every item.
 - **Food Inventory:** Keep track of food items in your inventory with expiration dates and receive notifications.
 - **Notifications:** Get reminders for items that are about to expire, including 24-hour reminders and instant notifications.
-- **Recipe Recommendations:** Fetch recipes based on the ingredients you have using the Edamam API.
+- **Recipe Recommendations:** Fetch recipes based on the ingredients (expiring items) you have using the Edamam API.
 - **Analytics:** View detailed analytics for expired items, including a graphical representation of items that expired in the current month.
 - **PDF Export:** Generate and share a PDF of your shopping list via various platforms (email, WhatsApp, etc.).
 - **Firestore Integration:** Sync shopping list data across devices using Firebase Firestore.